 1. Sew a few strips of jelly rolls next to each other with 1/4″ foot.
-It doesn’t have to be a fix numbers and colors of strip, just do it as you think will look good, for example, in a group of 3 strips, 4 strips, 5 strips etc…
+It doesn’t have to be fixed numbers and colors of the strip, just do it as you think will look good, for example, in a group of 3 strips, 4 strips, 5 strips, etc…

 3 & 4.
 Mix and match each set with others and sew with 1/4″ foot to make up the boxed borders and top panel of the quilt.